solana-foundation/developer-content/content/courses/intro-to-solana/getting-started.md

 ## Welcome!

-Welcome to the best starting point for developers looking to learn web3 and blockchain!
+Welcome to the best starting point for developers looking to learn web3 an blockchain!

 ## What is web 3?